A Six Day All Division Full On Competition

 A Time-Speed-Distance (TSD) style competition for vehicles not prepared for racing.
 Convertible vehicles must be equipped with rollover protection

-- Targa Modern Division > 1998 to present all-wheel (4WD) drive vehicles
+- Targa Modern Division > 2000 to present all-wheel drive (4WD) vehicles

-Targa Modern Division for 1998 to present vehicles
+- Targa Modern Division > 2000 to present all-wheel drive (4WD) vehicles

-Hybrid Vehicles (vehicles with both internal combustion and one or more electric motors capable, individually or together, of powering the vehicle through two or more drive wheels) shall be limited to Level 1 preparation requirements on suspension only.
-Hybrid vehicles are not permitted engine modifications or in Level 2.
+- Hybrid/Electric Vehicles (vehicles with both internal combustion and one or more electric motors capable, individually or together, of powering the vehicle through two or more drive wheels)

 Targa Events